 Many of the question types on the listening section will look familiar from the reading section, but a few will deal with the unique ability of speech to convey information without words—through intonation and stress, for example.
 In upcoming posts, we’ll take a more in-depth look at the questions that you’ll encounter on the listening section.

-Lastly, if you’d like to learn more about the TOEFL Listening section, in video format (bonus: it’s great for your listening skills!), you can watch the video below:
+Lastly, if you’d like to learn more about the TOEFL Listening section and get some free practice in video format (bonus: it’s great for your listening skills!), you can watch the video below: